 Thanks to England’s legal protection of historic residences, there are countless character homes that have been lived in for hundreds of years.
 It’s not unusual to find 300+ year old properties among the country’s cities and villages.

 If you’re moving to England from another European country, the historic architecture may not be that exciting.
-But having grown up in the US, it’s thrilling to see 17th century stone cottages and elegant entryways preserved alongside modern buildings.
+But because we moved from the US to London, it’s thrilling to see 17th century stone cottages and elegant entryways preserved alongside modern buildings.

 Con: Housing is expensive and the buying process is convoluted

 Admiring pretty homes is easy.
 But getting your hands on an English property is another thing entirely.

 Factor in the £30,000 average annual salary and costly rent, and it becomes very difficult to save for an adequate deposit (not to mention the buyer’s fees).
 There’s a reason many Brits rely on gifts or inheritance money from their families to get on the property ladder.

 And saving for a downpayment is only half the battle.
 England has antiquated and frankly ridiculous rules around the home buying process that put all the power in the seller’s hands.